gabrielmarcano/esp32-roaster/README.md

 The sensors consist of a thermometer (type K thermocouple) and a humidity sensor (DHT11).

-- When the temperature reaches 190ºC it feeds a relay that controls the first motor, and also starts a timer that can be 12, 15 or 18 minutes depending on the state of a 3 state switch.
+- When the temperature reaches 100ºC, 150ºC or 190ºC (depending on a 3 state switch) it feeds a relay that controls the first motor, and also starts a timer that can be 12, 15 or 18 minutes depending on the state of the same 3 state switch.
     - the first motor can only be stopped manually.
-    - the first state of the switch sets a 12m timer.
+    - the first state of the switch sets a 12m timer, when 100ºC and displays "Mani" (peanut).
-    - the second state of the switch sets a 15m timer.
+    - the second state of the switch sets a 15m timer, when 150ºC and displays "Cafe" (coffee).
-    - the third state of the switch sets an 18m timer.
+    - the third state of the switch sets an 18m timer, when 190ºC and displays "Cacao" (cocoa).
     - the default state of the switch does not set a timer.

-- When the timer stops, a buzzer starts making noise and also feeds another relay that controls the second motor.
+- When the timer stops, a buzzer starts making noise and also feeds another relay that controls the second & third motor.
-    - the buzzer can only be stopped by switching to the default state (turning off all states)
+    - the buzzer can only be stopped by switching to the off state (turning off all states).
-    - the second motor can only be stopped manually.
+    - the second & third motor can only be stopped manually.

+- There will also be two buttons, one for decreasing the timer -1min and the other for incresing the timer +1min.

-## Timer Logic
+## Timer Logic (OLD)

-The switch must be adjusted before the temperature reaches 190ºC.
+The switch must be adjusted before the temperature reaches its limit.
 At that point, there are a couple of rules:

 1. If a timer is started and then changed to a higher time, the resulting time is: newTime - runningTime